 1. FH Vorarlberg University of Applied Sciences

 Founded in 1989 as the Technical School of Vorarlberg, the university has progressed into an institution that provides practice-linked degrees.
-To date, its 1,300 students major in bachelor and master’s programs that focus on Business, Design, Engineering, and Social Work.
+To date, its students major in bachelor’s and master’s programs that focus on Business, Design, Engineering, and Social Work.

-FH Vorarlberg University of Applied Sciences is a free tuition university in Austria, which attracts many international students.
+FH Vorarlberg University of Applied Sciences is a tuition-free university in Austria.
 In addition, the university continues to attract international students with its long list of scholarships and financial grants.

-2. University of Natural Resources and Life Sciences
+2. BOKU – University of Natural Resources and Life Sciences

 The university, which is also known as BOKU, was founded in 1872 as a research center for renewable resources.
 Currently, it specializes in the fields of Engineering, Natural Science, Biotechnology, Economics, and Social Science.

-The 11,200+ strong BOKU student population are immersed in the school’s 8 bachelors and 28 MSc programs.
+The strong BOKU student population is immersed in the school’s wide array of bachelor’s and MSc programs.
 A good percentage comes from foreign backgrounds, who have taken hold of the school’s cheap tuition and many grant offerings.

 3. University of Vienna

 Known in German as the Universität Wien, this Vienna-based institution is the oldest in the German-speaking world.
-The University of Vienna is one of the cheapest universities in Austria for international students with a tuition fee of up to $815 per semester.
+The University of Vienna is one of the cheapest universities in Austria for international students.

 Founded in the year 1365 by Duke Rudolph, it is modeled after the prestigious Sorbonne University in Paris.
 Given its long and illustrious history, it is considered one of the most reputable European universities – especially in the field of Humanities.

-To date, the university offers 55 bachelor’s, 110 master’s, and 13 doctoral programs through its 15 faculties.
+The university offers a wide selection of bachelor’s, master’s, and doctoral programs.
 While most lessons are taught in German, some of them are offered in English to attract students from all around the world.
-This technique has been more than effective, with 28% of the university’s 32,000+ strong students coming from various parts of the globe.
+This technique has been more than effective, with around 30% of the university’s student population coming from various parts of the globe.

 4. Medical University of Vienna

-Despite having only about 7,500 students, the Medical University of Vienna is home to a lot of foreigners.
+Despite having only a small population of students, the Medical University of Vienna is home to a lot of foreigners.
 In fact, 30% of its population comes from various countries all around the world.

 5. University of Salzburg